Home » Tutorials » Hive Tutorials » Hive – Create Table

 If you add the option IF NOT EXISTS, Hive ignores the statement in case the table already exists.

-Related: Hive - Alter Table
+Related: Hive - Built-in Functions

 On successful creation of table, you get to see the following response: